This is the tenth section of the Disaster Manual. This section is on health care issues. This resource is meant for

 If you have lost your job due to a natural disaster, you may be eligible to extend your employer-based medical plan coverage for a limited period of time.

-COBRA or the “Consolidated Omnibus Budget Reconciliation Act” is a federal law that may let employees and some retired employees keep their employer group health plan coverage between eighteen and thirty-six months if—
+COBRA or the “Consolidated Omnibus Budget Reconciliation Act” is a federal law that may let employees and some retired employees keep their employer group health plan coverage between eighteen and thirty-six months if at least one of the following occurs:

 This is called continuation coverage.
 This coverage applies to employer-sponsored dental and vision plans, as well.

 Generally, COBRA only applies to employers with twenty or more employees and to state and local governments.
 It does not apply to plans sponsored by the federal government and some church-related organizations.

 Texas requires insurers covering employers with two or more employees to keep coverage for up to six months after COBRA ends if the coverage was through an insurance company or HMO subject to Texas insurance laws and rules.
 If the employee was fired, he may not be eligible.
 Additionally, the employee must have been covered for at least three consecutive months immediately before the end of his employment.

-The cost of COBRA is more expensive than what the employee is used to paying, because it can include the portion of the premium that the employer had been paying.
+The cost of COBRA is typically more expensive than what the employee is used to paying because it can include the portion of the premium that the employer had been paying.
 However, the cost may not be more than 102 percent of the total premium amount.